DataDrivenLogic/Python_Data_Project/README.md

 Build an interactive dashboard for skills & salaries.

-Expand to international markets for global insights.
+Expand to international markets for global insights